 Try a few therapeutic sessions with a mental health professional.
 Therapists are trained to help you navigate and combat the areas of your life that lead to depression.
-It’s normal and healthy to reach out to a therapist.
+As a Black woman, it’s normal and healthy to reach out to a Black therapist.
 Just like seeing a doctor for your physical health, a therapist is a medical professional for your mental health.

 Drink Water + Eat Healthy + Exercise

 Did you know that what you are putting into your body plays a huge role in how you feel overall?
 Eating out every night, heavy drinking on the weekends, and not exercising can lead to a lot more than weight gain and bad skin.
 Your body is a temple and giving it the nutrients it deserves will make you feel good.

 According to the Mayo Clinic exercise eases symptoms of depression by releasing endorphins (these are natural chemicals that make you feel good).
 Cutting out refined sugars (sodas, candy, dessert), simple carbs (white rice, white bread), and drinking more water will leave your body feeling good.
 Loving your body and treating it with kindness are great ways to start combating depression.

 Stress Relief + Sleep

 Take a deep breath, light a candle, turn on some jazz music, and get to bed a little earlier tonight.
 Fitting some time to relax into your schedule is so important when it comes to combating depression.
 Make a point to set some time in the week aside for “me time”.
 Also aim to go to bed earlier.
 Getting 8 hours of sleep each night will allow you to rest your body and your mind.